 It's one thing to hear a marketing spiel, but it's another to have the folks who actually craft these speakers explain their thought process and engineering choices.
 A few years ago, I even had the chance to visit the company's headquarters in Worthing, England, where I witnessed firsthand the meticulous care that goes into its speakers.
 The 700 Series S3 Signature is designed in England and manufactured in China.

 Bowers & Wilkins didn't just tell me, "Our speakers are better than the competition."
 Instead, they demonstrated how each new generation of their own speakers surpasses the last.
 This commitment to continuous improvement is something I genuinely appreciate.
-Along the way I've enjoyed visits to Abbey Road Studios and the Boston Symphony to see Bowers & Wilkins speakers are used in professional applications.
+Along the way I've enjoyed visits to Abbey Road Studios and the Boston Symphony to see how Bowers & Wilkins speakers are used in professional applications.

 For this system, the goal is not just to have a two-channel stereo for music.
 It's to put together a premium living room-friendly 5.1 system.
 The center channel is crucial here.
 It handles more than half of the audio in movies and TV shows, so the HTM71 S3 Signature plays a pivotal role in delivering clear, detailed dialogue.
-I agree with the decision to offer such a high performace center channel, but you do pay for the priviledge.
+I agree with the decision to offer such a high performance center channel, but you do pay for the privilege.

 Setup and Installation